-The in-medium scattering kernels that contribute at $\mathcal{O}$ ($\alpha_s \alpha_{em}$) are classifined based on the identity of the particles in the final state.
+In this section, we consider DIS between the virtual photon and the nucleus in which the struck quark, after hard scattering, undergoes Bremsstrahlung photon radiation and in-medium scattering with the remainder of the nucleus.
+The in-medium scattering kernels for real photon emission from the quark that contribute at $\mathcal{O}$ ($\alpha_s \alpha_{em}$) are classified based on the identity of the particles in the final state.
 The first kind of kernel ($\mathcal{K}_{1}$) contains a real photon and a quark in the final state shown in Fig.~\ref{fig:HT_photons} (a).
 In this kernel, the hard quark undergoes real photon emission and in-medium Glauber gluon scattering.
-There are a total of eight possible diagrams for this process and are shown in Fig.~\ref{fig:SESS_diagram_photon_quark}.
-Their calculation is discussed in Section \ref{sec:photon_quark}.
+There are a total of eight possible diagrams for this process, and these are shown in Fig.~\ref{fig:SESS_diagram_photon_quark}.
+Their calculation is discussed in Sec. \ref{sec:photon_quark}.

 The second kind of kernel $(\mathcal{K}_{2})$ of interest consists of a real photon and real gluon emission with an in-medium Glauber quark exchange with the medium, as depicted in Fig.~\ref{fig:HT_photons} (b).
-There are a total of six possible central cut diagrams, shown in Fig.~\ref{fig:SESS_diagram_photon_gluon} contributing to this kernel, which are discussed in Section \ref{sec:photon_gluon}.
+There are a total of six possible central cut diagrams, shown in Fig.~\ref{fig:SESS_diagram_photon_gluon} contributing to this kernel, which are discussed in Sec. \ref{sec:photon_gluon}.

-The third kernel ($\mathcal{K}_3$) represents virtual photon corrections to single emission and single scattering kernel shown in Fig.~\ref{fig:HT_photons} (c), comprising eight central cut diagrams illustrated in Fig.~\ref{fig:SESS_diagram_virtual_photon_corrections}.
-Details of this calculation are presented in Section \ref{sec:virtual_photon_qqbar_final}.

-The fourth kernel ($\mathcal{K}_{4}$) also represent virtual photon corrections but contains two quarks in the final state, see Fig.~\ref{fig:HT_photons} (d).
-There are a total of four possible diagrams and they are discussed in Section \ref{sec:virtual_photon_qq_final}.